Diesel exhaust pollution may disrupt honeybee foraging

-LONDON, Oct 3 Exposure to pollution from diesel exhaust fumes can disrupt honeybees' ability to recognise the smells of flowers and could in future affect pollination and global food security, researchers said on Thursday.
+LONDON Exposure to pollution from diesel exhaust fumes can disrupt honeybees' ability to recognize the smells of flowers and could in future affect pollination and global food security, researchers said on Thursday.

 "This could have serious detrimental effects on the number of honeybee colonies and pollination activity," said Tracey Newman, a neuroscientist who worked on the study.